AndersonRayner/ros_sync_node/README.md

 ## Features
 - Create a sync signal at 60 Hz and 30 Hz
-- Output ROS message `std_msgs/Time.msg` of the time the sync signals were triggered
+- Outputs ROS messages `std_msgs/Time.msg` of the time the sync signals were triggered
-  - Use the `rosserial` library (should be able to get it from the arduino libraries manager)
+  - Uses the `rosserial` library (available from the arduino libraries manager), with a 115200 baud rate
     - There might be an issue with the lastest version, revert back to a previous one if there's an issue
-- (TODO) Command the RGB LED (bonus feature)
+- LED feedback of state
   - Red: No ROS connection
   - Green: ROS connection